prurigro/darkcloud-nvimconfig/readme.md

 ### Complete Reference

-For a complete list of mappings specific to **darkcloud-nvimconfig**, check the list in the comments at the top of [vim/config/keyboard.vim](https://github.com/prurigro/darkcloud-nvimconfig/blob/master/vim/config/keyboard.vim)
+For a complete list of mappings specific to **darkcloud-nvimconfig**, check the list in the comments at the top of [vim/config/keyboard.vim](https://github.com/prurigro/darkcloud-nvimconfig/blob/master/vim/config/keyboard.vim) and the various plugin configs.

 ## Plugins